 Then there’s quick service, table service and character dining!

 Quick serve, or the fast food equivalent for Disney World.
 While they used to have McDonald’s fries in Magic Kingdom years ago, quick serve isn’t actually fast food.
 You’ll find some hearty options here in addition to sandwiches and burgers.
 Most of the quick service options are decent (or really good ) for quick serve.
 The ones at the resorts tend to have more options than those in the parks.
+And for those of you wondering about other options, check out the Ultimate Beginner’s Guide to Food Allergies at Disney World!

 Then when it comes to strictly quick serve, Mobile ordering is another option that Disney World has pushed in 2020- and good news!
 It’s pretty easy to use with a non-life-threatening Allergy.